Muckle Ride of The Year 2019

 I dropped down off the hill and briefly got held up by a farmer herding some cows on a quad bike – grateful for the delay in facing Hartside Pass it provided.
 We exchanged some friendly words.
 I think they were friendly, I can’t actually remember now.
 I was firmly in monosyllabic mode at this point anyway.
 I contemplated the road ahead.
 This was the sort of thing you should have specifically trained for really.
 Oh well.
 In desperation I dropped the saddle 10mm, hoping it would help relieve some pain.
 It did nothing.

 Hartside Pass was grim, not just because of the usual motorbikes smashing past at 100mph.
-I’ve never got on with this climb – It’s exactly the sort of climb that I like, but it’s normally just presented itself at a point in a ride when I am ruined and trying to cling on to the wheel of a Dean Madden or Ian Stanners type character grinding away.
+I’ve never got on with this climb – It’s exactly the sort of climb that I like, but it’s normally just presented itself at a point in a ride when I am ruined and trying to cling on to the wheel of a Dean Madden or Ian Stanners type character grinding away at a pace I have no stomach for.
 Toward the top I passed two guys who were on day 2 or something of a C2C.
 Soon they would be arriving at wherever they were staying for the night.
 They seemed like they were enjoying themselves.
 Bastards.
 When they asked if I had been far, I avoided the question.

 GDF and Hartside had finished me off.
 The fatigue was immense.
 The logical, rational part of my brain was closed for business.
-Because of this though, as I dropped down over Alston Moor, I was able to fully appreciate the emotion of the landscape.
+Because of this though, as I dropped down over Alston Moor, I was able to fully appreciate the emotion of the landscape, to take it in, and conect with it.
 Days like today are really a journey inwards, and there is nowhere else in the world I have experienced yet that is like the North Pennines for truly being confronted with the far interior of yourself, where that part of my nature so often drowned out by worldly clamours is reflected back at me in that solitude and isolation.
 I heard Auden’s words in my head - “within your loneliness, companionship – your weariness a sweet content”.

 Bollocks.
 I needed to snap out of this quick and give my head a shake.
 “You’re The Stinger, you’re the man”!
 I decided on getting an ice cream at the Alston petrol station as a little pick me up.
 It was 14 hours since I left Whitley Bay and I’d cycled 300kms.
 Yes, ice cream and some positive self-talk would do the trick.
 There were some local youths congregating outside the garage, I observed them as I tackled my Ben and Jerries’, ice cream cookie sandwich thing.
 They seemed like a decent bunch of kids, I hoped none of them would grow up and get into any of the stupid things that I did with my life.
 I briefly wondered where going for 400km solo bike rides sat in the pecking order of stupid decisions I’ve made and found a grim solace in realising it is in actual fact pretty low down.